 Sancy is no stranger to memory sports.
 He previously held the Guinness World Records for The Longest Colour Sequence Memorized.
 At the World Memory Championships on 2011, Sancy Suraj, A True-Red-Blooded-Singaporean also memorized, 176 abstract images in 15 minutes, 98 words in 15 minutes, 480 numbers in 60 minutes, 51 names, and faces in 15 minutes, 460 binary digits in 30 minutes.

 When asked why did he memorize Pi?
-“The time was right.
+“I love memorizing numbers, I do not know why, but i just do.
+With regards to going for the Singapore record, the time was right.
 I had the sponsors I wanted and was well prepared so I decided to go for it.”
 Sancy said.

 Sancy only had 30 minutes to recite the 1505 digits of Pi.
 According to the Singapore Books of Records rule, those attempting the Pi recitation record will have to write the digits down.

 When asked if he plans to break his current record?
 “I do not usually plan that far ahead for my records.
 I’ll do it when I fell like it’s the right time.
 For now, I’ll let someone break my Singapore record first.”
 Beating 1505 digits of pi in 30 minutes, anyone up for that challenge?

 EW Marketing World would like to thanks Sancy Suraj for this interview. © 2020 EW Marketing World.